Bombast and Flitterflop discuss dreams about which there are so many misconceptions and wrong theories

 FLITTERFLOP: "It sounds to me that she's pretty clueless about dreams."

 BOMBAST: "Completely clueless.
 The latest scientific theory which goes by the nonsensical name of the 'activation-synthesis hypothesis', states that dreams don't actually mean anything at all.
 We supposedly make them up after we wake up by extracting random thoughts and images from our memories.
-Considering that we spend a third of our lives sleeping, one might be forgiven for thinking scientists ought to know all about dreams by now, but the little they do know is either blindingly obvious or mostly wrong."
+Considering that we spend a third of our lives sleeping—or in your case two thirds—one might be forgiven for thinking scientists ought to know all about dreams by now, but the little they do know is either blindingly obvious or mostly wrong."

 FLITTERFLOP: "Such as?"